 - Depreciation of factory plant and equipment

-Factory overheads also include the material and labour costs that are not directly attributable to the production process.
-For example the cost of oil to lubricate the machine, wages paid for cleaning machine or wages of supervisors.
-The main feature of overheads is that unlike direct costs, these costs cannot be easily charged to cost centres.
+Factory overheads also include material and labour costs that are not directly attributable to the production process.
+For example, the cost of oil to lubricate the machine, wages paid for cleaning the machine or wages of supervisors.
+The main feature of overheads is that, unlike direct costs, these costs cannot be easily charged to cost centres.

 Importance of Overhead Costs

-It becomes important to ascertain and allocate the appropriate amount of overhead to each cost element or driver.
-Apportionment of common overheads utilised by multiple departments is done using an arbitrary basis or using a predetermined factory overhead application rate.
+It becomes essential to ascertain and allocate the appropriate amount of overhead to each cost element or driver.
+Apportionment of typical overheads utilised by multiple departments is done using an arbitrary basis or using a predetermined factory overhead application rate.

 Selecting Cost Drivers